Skip to content

 generatorScript:

-path: 'random.txt' # or 'random.py', in case you want to use a dynamic generator
+path: 'tests/testplan.txt' # or 'tests/testplan.py', in case you want to use a dynamic generator

-1. Here, main_tests would contain the 10 tests defined in random.txt or random.py.
+1. Here, testplan would contain the 10 tests defined in tests/testplan.txt or tests/testplan.py.

 Our newly defined generator gen.cpp will receive two positional arguments, N and A, and generate a list of N integers, each of which is at most A.

-Then, our generator script will can this generator 10 times to generate 10 different tests with N integers ranging from 1 to A.
+Then, our generator script will call this generator 10 times to generate 10 different tests with N integers ranging from 1 to A.

 Now, if we run rbx build, we'd get our brand new generated tests.